Gwizdo51/face_recognition/README.md

 - add a function `detect_faces` to OpenCvWrapper.py<br>
 - test it
+- add a function `draw_boxes` to functions.py (test function for now)
+    - input: a cv2 image array and the regions on which to draw the boxes
+    - output: a cv2 image with the boxes drawn
+- test it
 - add a function `detect_faces` to FaceDetector.py
 - test it on opencv
 - add a function `detect_faces` to functions.py